 Get out of the city for a day and explore the countryside surrounding Montreal.
-This 8-hr day trip includes not only a visit to the mountains, lakes and forests of the Laurentians, but also to quaint French villages and a cruise on the Lac des Sables in Ste Agathe des Monts.
+This 8-hr day trip includes not only a visit to the mountains, lakes, and forests of the Laurentian Mountains; it includes a visit to quaint French villages and a cruise on the Lac des Sables in Ste Agathe des Monts.

 03 of 09

 Ideally, you would spend more than a few hours in Quebec City, but a day trip to the Quebec capital is still worth the effort.
 Like stepping over the ocean and onto European cobblestone, a visit to Quebec City is a truly unique experience in North America.

 Quebec City is at least a three-hour drive from Montreal, so an early start is necessary.

 This southern region of Quebec offers visitors a glimpse back into the 18th and 19th centuries with well-preserved, picturesque towns boasting traditional architecture, such as churches, homes, round barns, covered bridges, and more.

 This is a great destination for people who enjoy browsing artsy shops and galleries.
 Campers and outdoor enthusiasts can take advantage of excellent trails, lakes, and campgrounds.Continue to 5 of 9 below.